-Ormeño serves major destinations all along the coastal Pan-American Highway, from Lima along the north coast of Peru until the border with Ecuador, and as far south Tacna and the Chilean border.
+Ormeño serves major destinations all along the coastal Pan-American Highway, from Lima along the north coast of Peru until the border with Ecuador, and as far south as Tacna and the Chilean border.
 Buses also stop in a number of smaller destinations overlooked by some of Peru's other major bus companies.
 These include coastal cities such as Talara and Chepén in the north and Cañete and Chincha just south of Lima.

 Ormeño International Coverage: